flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     The same goes for wing and engine anti-ice - turning them on before ice actually forms may not prevent ice from forming there, but it should melt fairly quickly.

-??? warning "Refuelling/Boarding Buttons Missing/Disabled on EFB Fuel/Payload Page"
+??? warning "Refueling/Boarding Buttons Missing/Disabled on EFB Fuel/Payload Page"
-    ### Refuelling/Boarding Buttons Missing/Disabled on the EFB Fuel/Payload Page
+    ### Refueling/Boarding Buttons Missing/Disabled on the EFB Fuel/Payload Page

     !!! tip ""
         *Affected versions: Stable, Development*

     ^^Description^^

-    You may find the 'play' button (that is used to initialise the refuelling processing) or the boarding button (used to initiate boarding of passengers) is missing or disabled on the 'Fuel' or 'Payload' page of the EFB (flyPad).
+    You may find the 'play' button (that is used to initialise the refueling processing) or the boarding button (used to initiate boarding of passengers) is missing or disabled on the 'Fuel' or 'Payload' page of the EFB (flyPad).
 This occurs when [GSX Synchronization](https://docs.flybywiresim.com/fbw-a32nx/feature-guides/flypados3/settings/#3rd-party-options) is enabled.

     GSX is third-party software developed and sold by FSDreamteam, which you can purchase and install to enhance ground operations at airports.